Group invariant variational principles: Preliminaries

 Similarly if we have a functional $f \colon X \to \mathbb{R}$ we define the symmetric functional of $f$ with respect to $G$, or the $G$-symmetric functional, to be

 \end{Definition}

-We now define the notion of convexity and linearity with respect to the group that will be needed for the rest of the manuscript. \begin{Definition} Let $X$ be a Banach space and $G$ a compact topological group acting on $X$.
+We now define the notion of convexity and linearity with respect to the group that will be needed for the rest of the manuscript. \begin{Definition} Let $X$ be a Banach space and $G \subseteq \mathcal{L}(X)$ be a compact topological group acting on $X$.
 Let $\varphi \colon X \to \mathbb{R}$ be a function.
-We say that $\varphi$ is convex with respect to $G$ given that
+We say that $\varphi$ is convex with respect to $G$ if

 And we say that $\varphi$ is linear with respect to $G$ if

 \end{Definition}

 It is easy to see that if $\varphi$ is $G$-invariant and convex, or linear, with respect to $G$ then